qpliu/esolang/necksheen/README.md

 ends with the declaration.
 Variable identifiers must not duplicate any variable identifier that is in scope.
 There is one predefined variable, `0`, which evaluates to false.
-Expressions may only reference variables that are in scope, except for previous-variable expressions, which may be either in the variable's scope or the variable's pre-scope.
+Expressions may only reference variables that are in scope, except for the left variable in previous-variable expressions, which must be either in the variable's scope or the variable's pre-scope.

 Statements
 ----------
 The statements of a program form an implicit unnamed loop.
+Execution terminates when the loop is exited.

 An assignment statement declares and assigns the (single bit) value of the expression to the variable.
 A variable may not be reassigned.

-A break statement exits the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
-If the loop is exited, all queues declared in the loop are closed.
+A break statement exits the named or, if unspecified, the innermost enclosing loop statement if the expression evaluates to true or if the expression is omitted.
+If a loop is exited, all queues declared in the loop are closed.

-A continue statement returns execution to the top of the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
+A continue statement returns execution to the top of the named or, if unspecified the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
 If the loop is continued, all queues declared in the loop are closed.
+If a loop is exited, all queues declared in the loop are closed.

 A fork statement declares a queue with either a loop or another queue.
 Executing a fork starts a new thread.
 The forking thread can